jaimechusid/pyber-analysis/README.md

 ![Full Breakdown](Resources/full_data.png)

 ## Summary
-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types
+Based on the results, my recommendations to the CEO regarding disparities among the city types are:
+1.
+2.
+3.